 Welcome to the WAC Clearinghouse.
-We are an open-access publishing collaborative that draws on the contributions of more than 180 scholars from six continents.
+We are an open-access publishing collaborative that draws on the contributions of more than 200 scholars from six continents.
 Our members serve in editorial roles ranging from journal and book series editors and editorial staff members to peer-reviewers and editorial board members.
 We publish articles and books of interest to both the writing-across-the-curriculum community and the larger writing studies community.
 We support research on the use of writing to support learning and teaching.
 And we provide a wide range of web-based resources for instructors who wish to use writing in their courses.
-You can access our publications, use the CompPile database, and access resources through the following links.

 To learn about new Clearinghouse publications, resources, and events, join the WACNews-L email list.
 To subscribe or unsubscribe (or to do anything else related to managing your subscription to the list), please visit https://lists.colostate.edu/cgi-bin/mailman/listinfo/wacnews-l.